PiyushKumarPU/Algorithms/Notes/self/Adv_DSA/mod4/Heaps 1 Introdution.md

 ### Solution approach
     Idea 1: We can use two pointers technique like merge sort and create the sorted list

-    Problem with this idea: As input size grow it will be difficult to maintian that many pointer and assicated manipulation will be very very difficult.
+    Problem with this idea: As input size grow it will be difficult to maintian that many pointer and associated manipulation will be very very difficult.

     Idea 2: Using mean heap
         Steps to follow:
             1. Create Min heap (with custom comparator that will work on node value) as same size as input size and we will maintain same heap size throughout the solution
             2. Push root node of each input in min heap
             3. Pull the min node value from heap and push it into LinkedList
             4. Push back the next node of linked list to min heap to process next node.